Content is the message your content marketing strategy delivers that can’t be ignored, without it, you’d have nothing to deliver.

-So what’s the difference between SAAS and other industries utlising content marketing?
+So what’s the difference between SAAS marketing and other industries utilising content marketing?
 How do SAAS companies measure the effectiveness of their content marketing?
 What does an effective or successful content marketing strategy look like for a SAAS business?

 In today’s blog post, we’re going to analyse and explore 9 successful case studies in relation to SAAS content marketing.
 We’ll discuss what strategies they are using and perhaps brainstorm some ideas for your SAAS business.
 It’s worth taking a look and trying them out yourself!

 Salesforce still dominate SAAS.
 Their CRM software is one of the most widely used in the world.

 Salesforce use the V2MOM (vision, values, methods, obstacles, measures) content marketing strategy within their business model.

 The V2MOM approach makes it really easy to know what their CEO, their sales team and their marketing colleagues are working toward - and where content marketing can align those goals.

 Their SEO, Social Media or their blog, were much better than the average.
 It is worth mentioning their landing page which speaks directly to their target audience and helps achieve more conversions.
 There is little persuasion and the copy is concise, but what they do have is brilliant:

 Workday focus on financial management SAAS and enterprise HR, and is a leader in the Gartner Magic Quadrant.
 In relation to their content marketing, I think the most amazing part is their video marketing.